Cabbage White Caterpillar and Butterfly

 The butterfly can be distinguished by the white or creamy white coloring and small black dots on its wings.

-Watch Where It Lands in Your Yard
+Watch Where The Butterfly Lands In Your Yard

 If you see the butterfly landing in your yard, be on the lookout where it is landing.
 Check for eggs and remove them from your plants to protect them from a caterpillar infestation.